Watch The Streets' new documentary on the making of upcoming mixtape

-The Streets have shared a new documentary on the making of their upcoming mixtape – watch it in full below.
+The Streets have shared a new documentary on the making of their upcoming mixtape.

 The 20-minute film features footage of the creation of new collaboration-based tape ‘None Of Us Are Getting Out Of This Life Alive’, which comes out in July.